babarot/changed-objects/README.md

   changed-objects [OPTIONS]

 Application Options:
-  -v, --version                       Show version
-  -b, --default-branch=               Specify default branch name (default: main) -m, --merge-base=                   Specify a Git reference as good common ancestors as possible for a merge
+  -v, --version                        Show version -b, --default-branch=                Specify default branch name (default: main) -m, --merge-base=                    Specify a Git reference as good common ancestors as possible for a merge
-      --type=[added|modified|deleted] Specify the type of changed objects --ignore=                       Specify a pattern to skip when showing changed objects --group-by=                     Specify a pattern to make into one group when showing changed objects
+      --type=[added|modified|deleted]  Specify the type of changed objects --ignore=                        Specify a pattern to skip when showing changed objects --group-by=                      Specify a pattern to make into one group when showing changed objects --parent-dir=[exist|deleted|all] Filter objects by state of parent dir (default: all)

 Help Options:
   -h, --help                           Show this help message
 ```

 ## Usage